• Skip to primary navigation

 How To Toast Pecans For Pecan Pie

-2. Place the pan on the stove top and heat to medium low.
+1. To toast the pecans, place a small cast iron skillet or small pan on the stove top and heat to medium-low.

 3. Toast the pecans for 5-6 minutes on a low heat, stirring occasionally.
 Keep a close eye on them to prevent burning.